October 6

 Durango Citadel

-The Citadel is only slightly more expensive than the RT, with a starting MSRP of $52,495.
+The Citadel is slightly more expensive than the RT, with a starting MSRP of $52,495.
 This trim comes with a full suite of improvements that transform the interior.
-All the seats upgrade to perforated Nappa leather to increase the luxury feel within the vehicle.
+All the seats are upgraded to perforated Nappa leather to increase the luxury feel within the vehicle.
 This trim also transitions to second-row captain’s chairs, making your passengers far more comfortable.
 The front seats in this trim are ventilated, helping to keep you comfortable when it’s warm, and the included adaptive cruise control makes it easier to manage highway driving.

 By paying a bit more for this trim, you also gain features like the auto-dimming driver-side mirror and hand-wrapped instrument panel.
-The audio system for this trim is the same as the audio system in the RT, but you can choose to upgrade it to the Harman Kardon audio with 19 different speakers and a rear-seat entertainment system.
+The audio system for this trim is the same as the audio system in the RT, but you can upgrade it to the Harman Kardon audio with 19 different speakers and a rear-seat entertainment system.
 Some of the standard driving assistance features in the Citadel include lane-departure warning, reverse automatic braking, automatic emergency braking, and forward collision warning.

 The Citadel also receives an upgrade to the exterior.
 One of these upgrades is the power sunroof, which lets the sunlight into your vehicle and allows you to customize your experience.
-Other exterior upgrades include the 20-inch satin carbon aluminum wheels and additional spare tire, leveling rear suspension, and dual exhaust.
+Other exterior upgrades include the 20-inch satin carbon aluminum wheels, additional spare tire, leveling rear suspension, and dual exhaust.

 Durango RT Plus